 However, the bigger issue with this experiment is the status of the hybrids.
 If we combine genetic materials of humans and monkeys and create a living being, how will we categorize it?
 Not only that, what will its identity be?
 Can we experiment on such organisms?
 These are all important questions that have no conclusive answer at the moment.
 Also, it seems individual countries will regulate this issue on their own.

 The scientist working on this experiment followed the existing regulations.
-However, regulatory bodies are noticing the interest for experimentation in this field.
+However, regulatory bodies are noticing the interest in experimentation in this field.
 Because of this, the International Society for Stem Cell Research (ISSCR) will meet next month.
-They aim to update the existing guidelines and to discuss the emerging issues concerning experimentation in this field.
+They aim to update the existing guidelines and discuss the emerging issues concerning experimentation in this field.

 What will be the result of this debate?
 We can only speculate at the moment.
 What is certain is that we can expect similar experiments in the future regardless of the existing ethical issues.
 For instance, in 2019, Japan lifted its ban on experiments with animal embryos containing human cells.